 According to the school, around 80% of its parents now fund or partially fund their child's education rather than receiving an education allowance from their employer.
-Fees are among the highest in Singapore (ranging from $31,330 to $38,710), which is hardly surprising for a school that is employing international teachers, providing state of the art facilities and offering three IB programmes.
-However, CIS has taken some steps to offer parents more value for money.
-The fee increase is 1.6% for the 2018-19 academic year (lower than the 3.5% seen at some schools) and the cost of excursions has been "significantly reduced".
+Fees are among the highest in Singapore (ranging from $33,950 to $44,200, which is hardly surprising for a school that is employing international teachers, providing state of the art facilities and offering three IB programmes).

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information